AdobeDocs/workfront.en/help/quicksilver/workfront-basics/updating-work-items-and-viewing-updates/reply-to-updates.md

 <!--take "Beta" references out when we remove the beta-->

 <span class="preview">The highlighted information on this page refers to functionality not yet generally available.
-It is available only in the Preview environment.
+It is available only in the Preview environment.</span>

 >[!NOTE]
 >